WesleyTheGeolien/random_raves/_posts/2020-07-01-reveal-vtkjs.markdown

 </iframe>

 # VTK.js
-[VTK.js](https://kitware.github.io/vtk-js/) is the JavaScript implementation of the Visualisation ToolKit.
-It  is currently comprimised of a subset of the C++ library however efforts are being made to port more and more tools over, to get an idea of how this framework can be used checkout [ParaView Glance](https://kitware.github.io/paraview-glance/app/).
+[VTK.js](https://kitware.github.io/vtk-js/) is the JavaScript implementation of the Visualization ToolKit.
+It  is currently compromised of a subset of the C++ library however efforts are being made to port more and more tools over.
+To get an idea of how this framework can be used checkout [ParaView Glance](https://kitware.github.io/paraview-glance/app/).

   <iframe
       src="https://kitware.github.io/paraview-glance/app/"